beluash/pong/README.md

 # Pong
-Something like pong but step by step.
+Something like console pong for 2 players but step by step.
+Size of the field: 25x80.
+Only <stdio.h> was used.